 The Best Iced Pumpkin Cookies

-These iced pumpkin cookies are one of my favorite cookie recipes from The I Heart Naptime Cookbook!
-Whenever I take them anywhere, my friends are always asking for the recipe.
-I just can’t even describe the amazing flavor that the caramel frosting adds.
+These pumpkin cookies with caramel icing are one of my favorite cookie recipes from The I Heart Naptime Cookbook!
+Wherever I take them, my friends are always asking for the recipe.
+I just can’t even describe the amazing flavor the sweet caramel frosting adds.

 Recipe Ingredients